spacecloud-io/space-docs/content/install/kubernetes/microk8s.md

 microk8s kubectl port-forward -n space-cloud statefulsets/gateway --address 0.0.0.0 4122:4122
 ```

+## Step 3: Open Mission Control

+You should be able to access Mission Control on `http://localhost:4122/mission-control` or `http://YOUR_IP:4122/mission-control`.

 If you are running microk8s on Windows or MacOS, k8s runs in a separate VM.
 Run `multipass list` to find the IP of that VM.
 It should have an ouptut similar to:

 ```